ink-splatters/audiofingerprint/README.md

 3. install cmake
 4. install boost development package (on mac os x just 'brew install boost', on Ubuntu please install package libboost-all-dev)

+FOR DESKTOP:
 5. run ./install_gnsdk_libs.sh to make symlinks for GNSDK libs.
+6. run ./build.sh

-FOR LINUX: The step installs libs to ldconfig aware folder - /usr/local/lib (on Linux).
+On Linux the step installs libs to ldconfig aware folder - /usr/local/lib (on Linux).
 Please be ready to enter admin password during installation.
 DON'T RUN WHOLE COMMAND AS SUDO

+FOR ARM 7:
+5. run ./install_gnsdk_libs.sh linux_armhf-32
-6. run ./build.sh
+6. run ./build_arm7.sh

 7. The program will build and will run with sample data (user id, user tag, license and input file Smells Like a Teen Spirit)
 8. Please run ./build/install/AudioFingerPrint --help for options
 9. To print to stdout, just disable --output parameter.
 KNOWN ISSUE: in case of error software tries to output